falcettijr/falcettijr/README.md

-# Hi!👋  I'm Sergio Falcetti!
+# Hi!👋
+# Welcome to my GitHub!

 ##  About Me

-🌱 - I am currently studying to become a "Full Stack Developer"

-📙 - I'm focused on HTML, CSS, JavaScript, PHP and SQL.

-🎯 -  I am currently seeking an opportunity as a developer to embark on my programming journey!
+🌱 I'm Sergio Falcetti, I'm 39 years old and I currently studying to become a "Full Stack Developer".
+Currently, I am focusing on learning HTML, CSS, JavaScript, PHP and SQL, and I seeking an opportunity as a developer to embark on my programming journey!

 ## Skills